mmarra23/NBA_MVP_ML/README.md

 **Data Selection**

-To conduct this project, a dataset from Kaggle was sourced and the team selected The 1982-2022 NBA Player Statistics with MVP Votes: https://www.kaggle.com/datasets/robertsunderhaft/nba-player-season-statistics-with-mvp-win-share.
+To conduct this project, a dataset from Kaggle was sourced and selected, The 1982-2022 NBA Player Statistics with MVP Votes: https://www.kaggle.com/datasets/robertsunderhaft/nba-player-season-statistics-with-mvp-win-share.
 The NBA Player statistics dataset was developed by web scraping https://www.basketball-reference.com.

 **Data Exploration & Analysis**